citp/privacy-policy-historical/t/tr/tra/travelden.co.uk.md

 If the law applicable to you grants you such rights, you may ask to access, correct, or delete your Personal Information that is stored in our systems.
 You may also ask for our confirmation as to whether or not we process your Personal Information.
 Subject to the limitations in law, you may request that we update, correct, or delete inaccurate or outdated information.
 You may also request that we suspend the use of any Personal Information whose accuracy you contest while we verify the status of that data.
 Subject the limitations in law, you may also be entitled to obtain the Personal Information you directly provided us (excluding data we obtained from other sources) in a structured, commonly used, and machine-readable format and may have the right to transmit such data to another party.
-If you wish to exercise any of these rights, contact us at: [[email protected]](http://www.travelden.co.uk/cdn-cgi/l/email-protection) When handling these requests we may ask for additional information to confirm your identity and your request.
+If you wish to exercise any of these rights, contact us at: info@travelden.co.uk.
+When handling these requests we may ask for additional information to confirm your identity and your request.
 Please note, upon request to delete your Personal Information, we may retain such data in whole or in part to comply with any applicable rule or regulation and/or response or defend against legal proceedings versus us or our affiliates
 To find out whether these rights apply to you and on any other privacy related matter, you can contact your local data protection authority if you have concerns regarding your rights under local law.

 **13\.
 UPDATES TO THIS PRIVACY POLICY**